DeSantis looks to connect with voters during 1st full day of campaigning in Iowa

 DeSantis is a “little softer,” said Riesberg, of Dallas Center, Iowa.
 And “more appealing to the masses.”

-Trump and his allies unleashed a fresh round of anti-DeSantis attacks on Tuesday, sharing new polls showing he’s the heavy favorite in the GOP race and taking aim at DeSantis’ leadership during the pandemic.
+Trump and his allies unleashed a fresh round of anti-DeSantis attacks on Tuesday, sharing new polls showing the former president is the heavy favorite in the GOP race and taking aim at DeSantis’ leadership during the pandemic.

 At the same time, a pro-Trump super PAC was running ads on Iowa television accusing DeSantis of wanting to raise taxes, an accusation DeSantis has denied.